compwiz32/website/content/code-usage.md

 I encourage you to use the code I post on this website for your own personal use.
 However, you need to understand a few important things before you do so.

-### The code I share is not exactly what I use in production, but it's close**.
+### The code I share is not exactly what I use in production, but it's close**

 Often, I write my code using my home lab as the test bed to prove or verify the concepts I share in my articles.
 Just because it works for me in my small environment, doesn't mean it's ready for production deployment in your org!
-I will make every effort to call ou tin my articles if I think the code I have writtten is good for using in coporate settings, but you still need to to test my code, BEFORE your run it.
+I will make every effort to call out in my articles if I think the code I have written is good for using in coporate settings, but you still need to to test my code, BEFORE your run it.

 ### You can use my code, but you still need to give me the credit